 You gotta differentiate to dominate

-Thousands of people lined up to be the first to get the new iPhone last week, as usual.
-Didn't they notice the iPhone 6 is really just the Samsung Galaxy 3 from a few years ago!?* Larger with a thinner screen, it's exactly what Apple fans "didn't like" about the Galaxy 3.
-Given that the Galaxy is $174 and the iPhone 6 costs between $649 and $949 a piece, and the cost of production is likely the same for both, that's almost $500-$800 additional profit made on every single sale due to Apple's badass brand.
+Thousands of people line up each time a new iPhone is released.
+Back when the iPhone 6 was released, they did so even though we all knew it was really just the Samsung Galaxy 3 from a few years ago!
+Larger with a thinner screen, it was exactly what Apple fans "didn't like" about the Galaxy 3.
+Given that, at the time, the Galaxy was $174 and the iPhone 6 cost between $649 and $949 a piece, and the cost of production is likely the same for both, that's almost $500-$800 additional profit made on every single sale due to Apple's badass brand.

 Which leads to my next question: why is everyone so concerned with their gross revenue when they should be talking about their profit margins??
 The focus on total sales is cheap-- just because a business is “making” millions of dollars doesn’t mean they are doing well.
 In fact, many of them are actually operating at cost, or even at a loss!